Are you visiting the wineries in Napa Valley?

 If you prefer views of lush greenery, this is the perfect spot.

-This mansion, inspired by classic German architecture, is surrounded by wonderful flower gardens and trees providing shade to the outdoor terrace.
+Inspired by classic German architecture, the mansion is surrounded by beautiful flower gardens and trees.

 A tasting is best enjoyed on the verandah, where the garden and the historic house provide a charming background.